 I used shredded chicken, a can of refried black beans, sharp cheddar on one half (since I’m dairy-free) and fresh cabbage sprinkled on top with a side of salsa.
 They were lovely, healthy, and a much better guilt-free alternative to most restaurant nachos.

 No matter what you choose to pile on your nachos, follow this 3-step no fail baseline recipe:

 - Go for thick, sturdy chips that will hold up well.
-Thin, restaurant-style tortilla chips will break or get soggy when loaded up with toppings.
-I use corn tortilla chips for their flavor and because they’re gluten free!
+Thin tortilla chips will break or get soggy when loaded up with toppings.
+I use traditional restaurant-style corn tortilla chips like Sabor Mexicano’s thick corn chips for their flavor and because they’re gluten free!

 - Use cheese that will melt well like cheddar and Monterey Jack.
 I recommend you shred the cheese yourself, as pre-shredded cheese tends to be dried out—and most brands are filled with anti-clumping agents.

 - Layer your toppings so that every bite is exciting!
 You’ll need depth (meat, beans), freshness (cabbage, cilantro, scallions), and acid (lime juice, tomatoes, pickled jalapenos).

 This particular recipe can be changed or modified however you like!
 For instance, instead of tomato, use avocado.
 If you don’t have jalapenos, use salsa.
 Put chips on a plate.
 Add meat, beans and cheese.
 Put under the broiler for 5-10 minutes, or until cheese is melted.
 Remove and add all remaining ingredients, squeezing the lime last.